Stocks Under 500 Rupees in India

 NTPC Ltd was incorporated in 1975.
 The company operates in the power generation and distribution sector.
 It generates electricity at a large scale, and it also uses hydro, solar, and wind energy.
 The company supplies electricity to state utilities and its operations cover regions across India.

-3. Oil and Natural Gas Corporation Ltd
+3. Oil & Natural Gas Corp Ltd

 ONGC was incorporated in 1956.
 The company operates in the oil exploration and production segment.
 It is engaged in crude oil exploration and focuses on natural gas exploration.
 The company undertakes development activities.
 It is involved in the production of oil and gas.